yasufadhili/jawt/jawt-docs/dev/compiler.md

-# Compiler (`internal/compiler`)
+# The Compiler (`internal/compiler`)

-The `internal/compiler` package is responsible for parsing JML (JAWT Markup Language) files and constructing their Abstract Syntax Tree (AST).
-It leverages ANTLR4 for grammar definition and code generation, providing the foundational parsing capabilities for the JAWT toolchain.
+The `compiler` package is where the raw JML code gets turned into something the rest of the toolchain can understand: the Abstract Syntax Tree (AST).
+It uses ANTLR4 to do the heavy lifting of parsing the code.

-## Core Concepts
+## The Core Ideas

-*   **JML Grammar**: Defined in `Jml.g4` (located in the top-level `grammar/` directory), this grammar specifies the syntax of the JML language.
+-   **JML Grammar**: The `Jml.g4` file (in the top-level `grammar/` directory) is the rulebook for the JML language.
+It defines all the valid syntax.
-*   **ANTLR4**: A powerful parser generator that reads the `Jml.g4` grammar and generates Go source code for the lexer, parser, and visitor interfaces.
+-   **ANTLR4**: This is a tool that takes the `Jml.g4` grammar and generates a Go parser for it.
+This saves me from having to write the parser by hand, which is a huge pain.
-*   **Lexer**: Converts the input JML file into a stream of tokens.
+-   **Lexer**: This is the first stage of the parser.
+It scans the JML code and breaks it down into a stream of tokens (like keywords, identifiers, operators, etc.).
-*   **Parser**: Takes the token stream and builds a parse tree (concrete syntax tree) based on the grammar rules.
+-   **Parser**: This takes the stream of tokens from the lexer and builds a parse tree.
+A parse tree is a very detailed, concrete representation of the code.
-*   **AST Builder (`AstBuilder`)**: A custom ANTLR visitor that traverses the parse tree and constructs the more abstract and semantically rich AST (defined in `internal/ast`).
+-   **`AstBuilder`**: This is a custom visitor that walks the parse tree and builds our own, more abstract and useful AST (the one defined in the `internal/ast` package).

-## Key Data Structures
+## The Key Data Structures

 ### `Compiler`

-The main struct for compiling JML files.
+The main struct for the compiler.
+It's pretty simple right now.

 ```go
 type Compiler struct {